wombatonfire/veeam-powershell/New-OrgBackupReport/README.md

 `-AggregateByOrgVdc` and `-IncludeAllVcdBackups` parameters are independent and can be used together or on their own.

 **IMPORTANT**: `-AggregateByOrgVdc` and `-IncludeAllVcdBackups` parameters REQUIRE the backups to be stored in per-VM backup files ("Use per-VM backup files" option in advanced settings of a backup repository).
-This is bacause the size of the backups is calculated using backup files, and, when a backup file contains several VMs from different organizations/vDCs, it's impossible to reliably attribute per-VM consumption to the correct organization/vDC.
+This is because the size of the backups is calculated using backup files, and, when a backup file contains several VMs from different organizations/vDCs, it's impossible to reliably attribute per-VM consumption to the correct organization/vDC.

 The `usedSpace` column in the report is in bytes.
 You might want to convert it to GB or TB.
 This can be achieved by using `Select-Object` cmdlet between `New-OrgBackupReport` and `Export-Csv` on the last line of the script, e.g.: